The Ultimate Minimalist Lifestyle Guide To Excel At Everyday Life

 Creating a Capsule Wardrobe

-A capsule wardrobe consists of a limited number of essential clothing items that can be worn interchangeably.
+A capsule wardrobe consists of limited essential clothing items that can be worn interchangeably.

 It allows you to create an almost infinite number of outfits with a small number of pieces.
 Choose a color palette that suits your style and ensures that each item complements one another.